AbuTalha3/Webpack-Project/README.md

 # Webpack-Project
-developing a webpack project from documentation
+developing a Webpack-Project from documentation
-# Project Name

 A concise and clear description of your project.